Algerian Judo Federation

 Algerian Judo Federation (FAJ) is the governing body of Judo in Algeria, and a member of the world governing body, the IJF, and the AJU.
 JSA is also a member of the Algerian Olympic and Sport Committee.

 The FAJ organizes the Algerian Open Championships and the Algerian Cup in all categories (seniors and juniors, men and women).

 The FAJ assembles the Algeria national judo team.

 History

-The Japanese martial art Judo was first introduced in the Algeria in the 19th century, during the colonization period by France.
+The Japanese martial art Judo was first introduced in Algeria in the 19th century, during the colonization period by France.

-The organization was found in 1963 and joined the IJF in 1964.
-Ahmed Hifri, Hachidan, is the founder of the first Algeria national judo team of which he was the national coach from 1971 to 1975.
+The organization was founded in 1963 and joined the IJF in 1964.
+Ahmed Hifri, Hachidan, is the founder of the first Algeria national judo team as well as the national coach from 1971 to 1975.

 Soraya Haddad won a bronze medal at the 2008 Summer Olympics.

-In 2021, Algerian Judo player named Fethi Nourine was banned for 10 years from competition by the International Judo Federation with his coach, Amar Benikhlef receiving 10 years ban, as well when they withdrew from facing an Israeli opponent in the second round of men's competition at the Boudakan.
+In 2021, Algerian Judo player Fethi Nourine was banned for 10 years from competition by the International Judo Federation with his coach, Amar Benikhlef receiving 10 years ban, as well when they withdrew from facing an Israeli opponent in the second round of men's competition at the Boudakan.
 The duo revealed that they pulled out from the competition in support for the Palestinians.

 Algeria was the most successful nation at the African Judo Championships in 2022.